matanelg/Kubernetes-Basic/README.md

 <br/><br/>
 - **Volume Mounts** – volume mounts allow us to mount files into specific paths of the container in order to mount a file a volume needs to be defined.
 <br/><br/>
-- **Volumes** – volumes are a medium of storage attached to a pod volumes can be a folder on the host where the pod is running or a persistent volume. volumes can also be configurations or secrets configurations are defined as config maps
+- **Volumes** – volumes are a medium of storage attached to a pod volumes can be a folder on the host where the pod is running or a persistent volume. volumes can also be configurations or secrets configurations are defined as config maps.
 <br/><br/>
 - **Config Map** – config maps allow us to store configurations for pods as files or key value pairs that can be mapped to environment variables.
 <br/><br/>